vjbollavarapu/modulyn-community/apps/frontend/docs/COMMUNITY_CHECKLIST.md

 ## 🎉 **Final Result**

-The TidyGen ERP Community Edition is now a **clean, consistent, and focused** open-source ERP solution that:
+The Modulyn ERP Community Edition is now a **clean, consistent, and focused** open-source ERP solution that:

 1. **Removes Complexity** - No tenant management, subscriptions, or partner systems
 2. **Emphasizes Control** - Self-hosted, data privacy, complete ownership